AyyaduraiAgalya/Customer-Value-Insights/README.md

 - `data/`: Contains raw and processed data files.
 - `notebooks/`: Jupyter notebooks for each step of the project.
 - `scripts/`: Python scripts for data processing, feature engineering, model development, and evaluation.
-- `app/`: Source code for the interactive dashboard built with Streamlit/Flask.
+- `sql/`: Includes SQL scripts for creating tables and running analytical queries.
 - `models/`: Trained models and feature selectors.
 - `requirements.txt`: List of dependencies.
 - `README.md`: Project documentation.